 Construction accidents are always tragic, but they are rarely unexpected.
 It is an unfortunate reality that most construction sites contain serious health and safety hazards for workers and passersby.
 Controlling these hazards and keeping everyone on a construction site safe is a site manager’s duty.
 After a harmful construction accident in Miami, victims should question whether the site manager or employer is liable for damages.

-If you have been injured on a construction site, contact Flanagan & Bodenheimer Personal Injury & Wrongful Death Law Firm today.
+If you have been injured on a construction site, contact the Miami construction accident attorneys at Flanagan & Bodenheimer Personal Injury & Wrongful Death Law Firm.
 Complete our quick and easy contact form or call (305) 638-4143 today.

 The Dangers of Construction Sites

 What makes construction sites so dangerous?
 Power tools, heavy machinery, electrical equipment, large cranes, chemicals and hazardous substances, working from roofs and scaffolds, and violence from people and animals are all common causes of construction site injuries.

 Four main things cause most construction worker deaths in the U.S., according to the Occupational Safety and Health Administration (OSHA) are:

 According to OSHA, 4,764 workers lost their lives on the job in 2020.
 Transportation, material moving, construction, and extraction workers collectively accounted for nearly half of all fatal occupational injuries.
 Construction site managers have the power to prevent many construction site accidents, injuries, and deaths.
 Due care, proper employee training, and providing the right safety equipment can save lives.

 Our attorneys cater to a diverse range of construction accident claims within Florida, including: